finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 Update portfolio

-Update the definition of a single portfolio.
-Not all elements within a portfolio definition are  modifiable due to the potential implications for data already stored against the portfolio.
+Update the definition of a portfolio.
+Note that not all elements of a portfolio definition are  modifiable due to the potential implications for data already stored against the portfolio.

 ### Example
 ```java